dustinwhy1983/Time-Tracking-Reminder/README.md

 # Time-Tracking-Reminder
 Requirement:

-This project is used to create an APP(both in smartphone and PC) used to remind me to calculate the working hours of the month in APP before the deadline of wage settlement, of course the calculation will be done automatically in APP; And it can record the hours per day you engaged in each project, which can help the manager to evaluate the expense of the project as well as personal bonus.
+This project is used to create an APP( Android only) used to remind me to calculate the working hours of the month in APP before the deadline of wage settlement, of course the calculation will be done automatically in APP; And it can record the hours per day you engaged in each project, which can help the manager to evaluate the expense of the project as well as personal bonus.